Moat423/42CPP_Modules/Module_06/README.md

 floats can be much bigger and smaller than an int.
 They will also be truncated, but the bigger and smaller values will not fit into an int.

 #### float to double
-save, but will add bogus decimal places if the float is not a whole number.
+safe, but will add bogus decimal places if the float is not a whole number.
 ```C++

 ### NAN